jcfermi/jcfermi.github.io/_posts/2023-02-12-first-post-just-dropped.md

 | None | None | Literally so much |

 I'm excited to learn to sew.
-A little less excited to learn the programming, but I welcome the challenge (and the student help hours I'll probably have to frequent.
+A little less excited to learn the programming, but I welcome the challenge (and the student help hours I'll probably have to frequent).
 I hope I build the intellectual resilience for all the debugging we'll have to do, and that I'll ultimately be able to make wearable technology I find cool (I've already talked this up to my friends too much not to).